harismuneer/Flight-Booking-System-JavaServlets_App/README.md

 * Customer

 ## Workflow (Functionalities)

+This is for just one airline who wants to sell seats to their customers via internet.

 Following are the steps of work flow:
 1. Airline Admin will set the prices of the seats.
 There should be three types of seats: